Hogan's Heroes (band): 3 Fists and a Mouthful (1991–1992)

 3 Fists and a Mouthful.
 Produced by George Barberio, and recorded at Ocean Gate Studios the album showcased the band's hardcore and hard rock style, with elements of punk, thrash and metal.

 Style and legacy

 They have been classed under the genre of skate punk, which is a fusion of hardcore punk with skateboard culture.
-They have also been described as "thrash" and metallic hardcore.
 Their music is described by Razorcake in April 2006 as "fast 'n' furious, pissed off, ...holds up consistently well, managing to get the blood pumping just as well as it did a decade and a half ago".